Military career of Dwight D. Eisenhower: Retirement

 Eisenhower emerged as a popular political figure in the post-war years, and was widely considered to be a presidential contender.
 Along with Senator Robert A. Taft, Eisenhower emerged as one of the two major candidates in the 1952 Republican presidential primaries.
 After winning the 1952 New Hampshire primary, Eisenhower resigned from his NATO command and returned to the United States.
 He went on to win the 1952 presidential election, and served as the 34th President of the United States from 1953 to 1961.
-Upon becoming a candidate for president, on July 18, 1952, he resigned his commission in the Army.
-After leaving office, by an act of Congress, he was restored to the rank of General of the Army on March 30, 1961.
+Upon becoming a candidate for president, on 18 July 1952, he resigned his commission in the Army.
+After leaving office, by an act of Congress, he was restored to the rank of General of the Army on 30 March 1961.

 Reputation

-Eisenhower's contemporaries in the British and American militaries regarded him as an excellent administrator; General Montgomery called him a "military statesman."
+Eisenhower's contemporaries in the British and American militaries regarded him as an excellent administrator; Field Marshal Montgomery called him a "military statesman."
 Historian Russell Weigley ranked Eisenhower as the third-greatest U.S. Army leader after George Washington and Ulysses S. Grant.
 In developing this assessment, Weigley cited Eisenhower's World War II success at focusing on the strategic goal of a cross-Channel invasion to destroy the German Army, maturity of judgment with respect to operations and tactics, and military diplomacy that solidified the U.S.‑U.K. alliance and made possible America's wartime cooperation with the Soviet Union.

 While many contemporaries and historians rate Eisenhower's military leadership highly, he received his share of criticism, often regarding his lack of combat experience or supposed failure to understand military strategy.
 Historian Adrian R. Lewis wrote that because Eisenhower lacked combat experience, he did not have the respect of his colleagues given to those who served in battle.
 Field Marshal Lord Alanbrooke wrote in his diary on 28 December 1942 that Eisenhower as a general was "hopeless.
-He submerges himself in politics and neglects his military duties, partly...because he knows little if anything about military matters."
+He submerges himself in politics and neglects his military duties, partly ... because he knows little if anything about military matters."
 General of the Army Omar Bradley wrote that Eisenhower "had little grasp of sound battlefield tactics."
 Admiral John L. Hall Jr., the commander of Amphibious Force 'O', which landed the 1st Division at Omaha Beach, wrote that Eisenhower "was one of the most overrated men in military history."